Same Same, but Different

 The wars of the near future will not be about religion, ideology, tradition, culture, or nations, but about protecting and multiplying private assets, property, and money for state-less, tradition-less, care-less, super-rich groups and individuals.

 Through cultivation of mass fear and anxiety they mobilize the masses and impose their values, goals, and morals on the rest of the world.
-It’s this “rest of the world,” consisting of middle-class, lower-class, and no-class, that generally “eats-it” and follows obediently in pursuing and cooperating in reaching the goals of others set before them.
+It’s this “rest of the world,” consisting of middle-class, lower-class, and no-class, that generally “eats-it,” and obediently cooperates in reaching the goals of others set before them.

 Of course, we can keep our eyes shut or say that “we can’t do anything about it,” and perhaps we indeed can’t stop the Titanic collide.
 But in any case, it seems that human “civilization” has too long been same-same now, and I wonder if it’s ever going to be any different!